Discernment Counselling can help you get your relationship quickly back on track

 - Hold back meaningful help unless they both want therapy

-This approach doesn’t work and often ends in the relationship ending, because one or both partners end up giving up on salvaging the relationship because the ambivalence is too great.
+This approach doesn't work and often ends in the relationship ending, because one or both partners end up giving up on salvaging the relationship the leaning in partner accepts ambivalence of the leaning out partner.

 How Discernment Counselling works

-The discernment process focuses you and your partner on choosing one of three paths:
+The discernment process focuses on choosing one of three paths:

 - Path one is the status quo – nothing changes in the relationship and everything stays as it is.